The following is the Gildredge House Admissions Policy for 2022-23.

 - The relevant number of places to be filled under category 6 will be offered to students in position order from the list of randomised applications.

 - In the event that a qualifying application triggers another admission (for example a sibling in the same year group), the sibling will also be offered a place.

-In the event where the number of applicants within a specific criterion from 1 to 4 exceeds the number of places available (e.g. two Looked After Children for one available place), the next relevant over-subscription criterion will be applied (e.g. sibling).
+In the event that the number of applicants within a specific criterion from 1 to 4 exceeds the number of places available (e.g. two Looked After Children for one available place), the next relevant over-subscription criterion will be applied (e.g. distance).

 In the event that two or more children live at the same distance from the school (as can happen with families living in blocks of flats), the tie-breaker will be decided by random allocation.

 This will be done using the same computer system as defined above.
 The tie-breaker process will be overseen by a responsible person who will be independent of the school.

 These criteria are in keeping with our inclusive vision and ethos, as we will be admitting an all ability intake of students regardless of background.

 In the event of over-subscription, the school will seek verification of address when it is unclear whether the applicant meets the over-subscription criteria.
 Proof of residence (e.g. council tax bill) and proof of identity may be required.
 The Governing Board reserves the right to seek verification from other official sources.

 False or misleading information that materially affects the decision to award a place will result in the withdrawal of that place.
 If the place has been awarded, accepted or taken up, that place may still be withdrawn.